Teerapat6509650468/CS360_Project_Fork/README.md

        The pipeline automatically runs on any `push` or `pull_request` event to any branch (`'*'`).
 This ensures the workflow is triggered for all updates across branches.

     2. **Job Setup (Run-Test-Suite)**
-       The job is configured to run on different operating systems using a matrix strategy (`ubuntu-24.04`, `windows-latest`, `macos-latest`), ensuring compatibility across environments.
+       - The job is configured to run on different operating systems using a matrix strategy (`ubuntu-24.04`, `windows-latest`, `macos-latest`), ensuring compatibility across environments.
 Different Node.js versions (`16.x`, `22.x`, and `node`) are also tested, ensuring the code runs smoothly on multiple versions of Node.js.
+       - fail-fast: false lets all matrix combinations run, even if one fails, providing complete test results.

     3. **Steps**:
         - **System Information**: